rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 of that node (downwards).
 In addition to that, any node loosely belongs to any section with which any of its ancestors is associated (upwards).
-That is, because a semantically consistent path can be defined which connects a section with any of the implicitly associated descendants.
+That is, because a semantically consistent path can be defined which connects a section with any of its loosely related nodes.

-Note that these loose associations will be established automatically by the structure of a tree.
+Note that these loose associations will be established automatically by the structure of the node tree.
 Because of that, these associations can not be undefined and they can not be ignored (i.e. they must be taken into account).

 Note that, if the above statement would not be true, then there would consequently be no definition for the term "descendant".
-That is, because the definition of "descendant" is also based upon the definition of a semantically consistent path.
+That is, because the definition of "descendant" is also based upon the definition of semantically consistent paths.
 In addition to that, the term "descendant" is used to define the term "ancestor".

 <!-- ======================================================================= -->
 ## multiple associations